Cyberian-Dev/entitykb/docs/index.md

   resolvers using grammars or other Domain Specific Language (DSL) programming techniques.

-* **Portability**: Code and data created for EntityKB should be easy to transfer to a new framework or approach.
+* **Portability**: Code and data created for EntityKB should be transferable to a new technology stack with minimal effort.

 ### Limitations

 EntityKB is deliberately limited in scope to minimize complexity.
-Below are some choices that users should be aware of before starting:
+Below are some choices that users should be aware of upfront:

 * **Not secure**: EntityKB has no authentication or authorization capabilities.
 RPC and HTTP services should not be exposed to untrusted clients.
 Instead, proxy EntityKB behind your application's security layer.

-* **Heavy memory usage**: EntityKB is not a "big data" solution.
+* **Not memory optimized**: EntityKB is not a "big data" solution.
   The default graph store trades memory for runtime performance and ease-of-use.
 However, the default storage component could be replaced with a new one that offloads data to disk or a new graph component